 Shyamsundar: Sujay will convince you how and when you will qualify PhD.

 Sujata starts learning beside study of Sujay for MBBS.
 Gradually she completes her Graduation through college, Post-Graduation from university and PhD.
 She stands joyfully holding the certificate of PhD in front of Shyamsundar and tells enthusiastically, "Knowledge is greater than caste, religion and richness, notwithstanding love is greater than all.
-By virtue of love, you could spread the message of peace and unite all inhabitants in the world, but not by your knowledge. "
+By virtue of love, you could spread the message of peace and unite all inhabitants in the world, but nor by your knowledge or wealth. "